Open-Ended Contracts - Short Notice Periods

-- No requirement to use it every day, iff you only use it once or quarterly, say for VAT purposes, that is fine too
+- No requirement to use it every day, if you only use it once or quarterly, say for VAT purposes, that is fine too

 Mainstream & Wholeturnover IF Providers

-However, it is not just these niche players that are offering these more flexible terms, the mainstream, wholeturnover style IF providers are also getting in on the act.
-One of the largest providers has been successfully offering a rolling monthly contract for the best part of 8 years i.e. requiring just 28 days notice of termination.
-This has just been improved upon by an independent factor who now offer a 7 day notice of termination period, on all their products.
+However, it is not just these niche players that are offering these more flexible terms, the mainstream, whole turnover style IF providers are also getting in on the act.
+One of the largest providers has been successfully offering a rolling monthly contract for the best part of 8 years i.e. requiring just 28 days' notice of termination.
+This has just been improved upon by an independent factor who now offers a 7-day notice of termination period, on all their products.

 In addition, a number of “independent” providers are now offering very attractive terms for new clients including:

-- An initial 6 month trial period – a new client can give just 1 months notice within the initial 6 months of their contract (usually sufficient time for any company to work out if the service and deal is working) and leave.
+- An initial 6 month trial period – a new client can give just 1 month's notice within the initial 6 months of their contract (usually sufficient time for any company to work out if the service and the deal is working) and leave.

-- An initial 6 month service guarantee period – a new client can give 1 months notice, within this initial period, if they feel the service levels agreed at initial sign-up have not been met .
+- An initial 6-month service guarantee period – a new client can give 1 month's notice, within this initial period, if they feel the service levels agreed upon at initial sign-up has not been met.